nigelredding/act65.github.io/_posts/2016-4-3-PAPERREVIEW_BuildingMachines.md

 This is an interesting statement, as at first I am not sure I entirely agree with it.
 Obviously CNNs, RNNs and DQNs are capable of learning and yet they are model-free.
 But, you could also argue that these networks are model of the data.

-So I guess it comes down to our definition of model... what does it mean to model something?

-Almost all state-of-the-art neural networks algorithms are model-free.
-For example, convolutional neural networks for image recognition such as GoogLeNet, DQNs, for games such as AlphaGO,

 ##### Model building

 > Connectionist learning algorithms have been shown to learn powerful models, yet their local and incremental nature seems at odds with important aspects of human learning.
 Many of the most impressive examples of human learning are better characterised as rapid model building than gradual improvements in pattern recognition.

+What is a model?
 What is the best way to learn a model?
 To test and experiment?
 To try to reproduce?
 What if you have a teacher, how does that help?

 **Q:** How would **supervised model learning** work?